 Enter Username or Email to reset.

-Step Up expanded its permanent supportive housing from 34 to a total of 200 home units.
-All facilities provide permanent, supportive, single room occupancy (SRO) home units.
-Each is small efficiency unit with a kitchenette, full bathroom, and living space.
-All Step Up permanent supportive home units include on-site residential managers, life-skills coordinators, and connection to Step Up or other mental health service providers for support services.
-Many home units are designated specifically for adults experiencing mental health issues and chronic homelessness.
-Some units are designated for transitional aged youth.
-In every community in which operates, Step Up is committed to being a good neighbor.
+Step Up owns and operates 264 units of innovative, community-based permanent supportive housing across 10 developments in Los Angeles County.
+All of Step Up permanent supportive home developments include on-site residential managers, life-skills coordinators, and connection to Step Up or other mental health service providers for support services.
+Each unit comes with a kitchenette, full bathroom, and living space.
+In every community in which it operates, Step Up is committed to being a good neighbor.

 Step Up’s very first facility which opened in 1994 with 36 units.single room occupancy (SRO) permanent supportive housing project for adults experiencing mental health conditions and homelessness.
 Major funding provided by the City of Santa Monica, Step Up on has served as the service coordinator, mental health provider, and property manager.
 On the ground floor is nationally recognized psycho-social rehabilitation center and Fresh Start Cafe.